zariafroller/ECON-280-project/README_Bjorvatn_extension.md

 ### Software Requirements

-> INSTRUCTIONS: List all of the software requirements, up to and including any operating system requirements, for the entire set of code.
-It is suggested to distribute most dependencies together with the replication package if allowed, in particular if sourced from unversioned code repositories, Github repos, and personal webpages.
-In all cases, list the version *you* used.
-All packages should be listed in human-readable form in this README, but should also be included in a setup or install script.

 - [ ] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.

 - Stata (code was last run with version 19)